peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Instances of CBORObject should not be compared for equality using the "==" operator; it's possible to create two CBOR objects with the same value but not the same reference.
 (The "==" operator might only check if each side of the operator is the same instance.)

  This class's natural ordering (under the CompareTo method) is not consistent with the Equals method.
 This means that two values that compare as equal under the CompareTo method might not be equal under the Equals method.
-This is important to consider especially if an application wants to compare numbers, since the CBOR number type supports numbers of different formats, such as big integers, rational numbers, and arbitrary-precision decimal numbers.
+This is important to consider especially if an application wants to compare numbers, since the CBOR number type supports numbers of different formats, such as arbitrary-precision integers, rational numbers, and arbitrary-precision decimal numbers.

  Another consideration is that two values that are otherwise equal may have different tags.
 To strip the tags from a CBOR object before comparing, use the  `Untag`  method.